USEPA/LakeCat/README.md

 ![multfl](https://cloud.githubusercontent.com/assets/7052993/19825737/e17463a8-9d31-11e6-9a69-a4d1364b6aea.png)

-*Shows multiple flowlines and associated catchments to a given waterbody* *Selected flowlines and catchments highlighted in yellow*
+*Shows multiple flowlines and associated catchments to a given waterbody -- highlighted in yellow*

 ## Issues